-SC voters amass at polls early - South Carolina Radio Network
+SC voters amass at polls early, absentee returns nearly double previous midterm record - South Carolina Radio Network

 “In South Carolina I’m not so sure that the national passion translates to South Carolina,” he said.
 “South Carolina, I think traditionally, has been a more conservative state than some of the other places where there are big issues.
 But I could be wrong.”

 To find your polling location or to see a sample ballot, click here.
+Polls will remain open until 7 pm.
+Those in line at closing time will still be allowed to cast ballots.